rossumai/university/docs/learn/ai-learning/index.md

 ---
-title: 'AI training best practices'
+title: 'AI Training Best Practices'
 ---
 Rossum’s AI-powered document processing doesn’t need complex templates to be built for each vendor layout to be able to predict where the values should be.